 Those “unfinished posts” start to pile up.
 There is a mental burden on seeing (tangible or intangible) things pile up.

-Sometimes make sense to delete everything starts from scratch, write something and without much thinking put it out.
+Sometimes make sense to delete everything and start from scratch.
+Simply write something down and without much thinking put it out.

 But why shall I must put it out?
 What's the problem with unpublished writing?